thim81/openapi-format/readme.md

 files.

-By using the Stoplight YAML parsing, the results will be slightly different from when using a normal YAML parsing library like in comparison to [js-to-yaml](https://www.npmjs.com/package/js-yaml).
-We appreciate the Stoplight Studio tool, since it is an excellent GUI for working with OpenAPI documents for non-OpenAPI experts who will be contributing changes to the OA document.
+By using the Stoplight YAML parsing, the results will be slightly different from when using a normal YAML parsing library, like [js-to-yaml](https://www.npmjs.com/package/js-yaml).
+We appreciate the Stoplight Studio tool, since it is an excellent GUI for working with OpenAPI documents for non-OpenAPI experts who will be contributing changes.
 By adopting to the Stoplight Studio YAML parsing, the potential risk of merge conflicts will be lower, which is the main reason why we opted for using the @stoplight/yaml package.

 ## Credits